urvish7597/Activity_Tracker-Docker-with-PHP-and-MySql/README.md

 # Docker-Project-with-PHP-and-MySql
 It is a project mainly done to learn deployment with docker using PHP and MySql.

 Originally this project was deployed with BitBucket consisting 9 teammates including me.
-I'm putting the link below to reference. https://bitbucket.org/isiteachers/deploy3-magenta/src/
+I'm putting the link below for reference. https://bitbucket.org/isiteachers/deploy3-magenta/src/

 # Example PHP Docker project